Expelled: No Intelligence Allowed: Promotion

+Reception

+Expelled: No Intelligence Allowed was not screened in advance for film critics, and when the film was released, it received negative reviews.

 The film's extensive use of Michael Moore-style devices was commented upon, but the film was mainly characterized as boring, exaggerated, and unconvincing.
 Others found it insulting and offensive to the religious.
 The Globe and Mail's film review called it "an appallingly unscrupulous example of hack propaganda".
 Vue Weekly called it an "anti-science propaganda masquerading as a Michael Moore-ish fool's journey, full of disingenuous ploys, cheap tricks, and outright mendacity".
 While noting that the film is technically well made (with good photography and editing), Roger Ebert lambasted the content of the film:

 Multiple reviews, including those of USA Today and Scientific American, described the film as propaganda.
 The Chicago Tribune's rating was "1 star (poor)", while The New York Times described it as "a conspiracy-theory rant masquerading as investigative inquiry" and "an unprincipled propaganda piece that insults believers and nonbelievers alike".

 The American Association for the Advancement of Science (AAAS) issued a statement to say it was "especially disappointed to learn that the producers of an intelligent design propaganda movie called Expelled are inappropriately pitting science against religion".
 It went on to say the organization "further decries the profound dishonesty and lack of civility demonstrated by this effort", and said the film "seeks to force religious viewpoints into science class--despite court decisions that have struck down efforts to bring creationism and intelligent design into schools".
 They also described the film as dishonest and divisive propaganda, aimed at introducing religious ideas into public school science classrooms.
 Paul Kurtz, founder and late chairman of the Center for Inquiry, called the film "anti-science propaganda" and an "exercise in anti-intellectualism at its worst".

 Response to the film from conservative Christian groups was generally positive, praising the film for its humor and for focusing on what they perceive as a serious issue.
 Tom Bethell, a senior editor of The American Spectator, said that the "only complaint about Expelled, scheduled for April release, is that its ending came all too soon".
 Christianity Today gave Expelled of 3 out of 4 stars.
 Screen Rant gave Expelled 4.5 out of 5 stars, saying that "your opinion of the film will with almost complete certainty be predicted by your opinions on Darwinism vs Intelligent Design".

 The film has been used in private screenings to legislators as part of the Discovery Institute intelligent design campaign for so-called Academic Freedom bills.

 Stein received the Freedom of Expression Award for his work in Expelled from the Home Entertainment Awards at the Entertainment Merchants Association's Home Media Expo 2008 held at the Palms Casino Resort in Las Vegas, Nevada.